2020–21 National League: Top scorers

-Hat Tricks
+Hat-tricks

 Monthly awards

 Each month the Motorama National League announces their official Player of the Month and Manager of the Month.

 National League South

 The National League South consisted of 21 teams.
 Following Bury's expulsion from the English Football League in 2019, and the completion of the 2019–20 National League with two northern and one southern teams in the relegation zone, the division was left one team short.
 With the initially anticipated expansion to 24 teams for 2021–22, only one team was expected to be relegated.

 The league was declared null and void on 18 February 2021.
 As a result, all records were expunged and no teams were promoted or relegated.

 Team changes

 Following the COVID-19 pandemic-related cancellation of the four step 3 leagues' 2019–20 seasons, no teams were promoted to or relegated from the National League South.